awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    }
    ```
 **Note**
 This policy allows access to all CodeBuild actions and to a potentially large number of AWS resources\.
 To restrict permissions to specific CodeBuild actions, change the value of `codebuild:*` in the CodeBuild policy statement\.
-For more information, see [Identity and Access Management](auth-and-access-control.md)\.
+For more information, see [Identity and access management](auth-and-access-control.md)\.
 To restrict access to specific AWS resources, change the value of the `Resource` object\.
-For more information, see [Identity and Access Management](auth-and-access-control.md)\.
+For more information, see [Identity and access management](auth-and-access-control.md)\.

 1. In the navigation pane, choose **Groups** or **Users**\.

 1. In the list of groups or users, choose the name of the IAM group or IAM user to which you want to add CodeBuild access permissions\.

-1. For a group, on the group settings page, on the **Permissions** tab, expand **Managed Policies**, and choose **Attach Policy**\.
+1. For a group, on the group settings page, on the **Permissions** tab, expand **Managed Policies**, and then choose **Attach Policy**\.

    For a user, on the user settings page, on the **Permissions** tab, choose **Add permissions**\.